 These hypomanic episodes are not deemed as “fully manic” as they are less severe compared to the manic episodes that are found in bipolar I. Additionally, the depressive episodes involved in bipolar II are not as severe.

 Both bipolar I and II can be challenging to cope with and manage.
-Seeking treatment when signs or symptoms are noticed is an important step to preventing the disorder from worsening.
+Seeking bipolar disorder treatment in Los Angeles or any other city in California, when signs or symptoms are noticed is an important step to preventing the disorder from worsening.

 Cyclothymic Disorder (Cyclothymia)